fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/cs424-fall-2022-syllabus.md

 ### Course Description

 This course provides an introduction to the field of visualization, including scientific visualization, information visualization, visual analytics, and the effective use of interactive visualization for analytical reasoning.
 The course is designed to balance theory and practice, covering both design and implementation aspects of visual analytics systems.
 Topics include: basic principles of data visualization; exploratory data analysis; data management for visualization; embedded, juxtaposed and coordinated views; visual analytics systems; machine learning for visualization; spatial and uncertainty visualization; techniques for big data visualization.
-The course will also include an introduction to data analysis libraries, and web technologies for visualization.
+The course will also include an introduction to data analysis libraries and frameworks, and web technologies for visualization.

 Course website: https://fmiranda.me/courses/cs424-fall-2022/